sudhanshusiwan/ciosa/README.md

 # CIOSA

 This is the marketplace of NGOs and Social Entrepreneurs to come and sell their eco-friendly products directly.
 Payment will be handled offline.
-This website is will act as a bridge between the sellers and buyers.
+This website will act as a bridge between the sellers and buyers.

 Gem Used: Spree